caglarsarikaya/boilerplate/README.md

 # boilerplate

-I am creating this for help fast starts.
+I'm building this to help you get started quickly.

-I got help from one of my favorite coders Jason.
+I had help from one of my favorite coders, Jason.

 https://github.com/cornflourblue/aspnet-core-3-signup-verification-api